openbible-io/en_ult/README.md

 #### Translation Glossary for the Old Testament ULT

   * *wayehi* "**It came about,**" "**It happened that...**"
   * *hinneh* "**Behold**" (when used in normal narrative passages or in narrative embedded in direct speech, such as when Joseph tells his brothers what happened in his dreams).
 In conversational passages, translate *hinneh*  as, "**look**," "**see**," "**see here**," or something else suitable for signaling that what immediately follows in the text is prominent.
-Some conversational contexts may make it almost impossible to give any translation at all of *hinneh*. – However, in direct reported speech of God or his angel, you may use "**behold**," especially if it lends more dignity in English to the divine words than "look" or "see," etc., would do.
+Some conversational contexts may make it almost impossible to give any translation at all of *hinneh*. – However, in direct reported speech of God, his angel, or his prophet, use "**behold**," since it lends more dignity in English to the divine words than "look" or "see," etc., would do.
   * *adam*  (ASV: man, men) When referring to humanity in general, use "**mankind**."
   * *YHWH* **Yahweh** (The ASV uses "Jehovah," but we will not.)
   * *Meshiach* "**Messiah**" (almost always, "**the Messiah**," since "Messiah" is a title)